tdss/dariusztarczynski-neat-blog/src/posts/dariusz-tarczynski-gamification-consultant.md

 ---
 **About Dariusz Tarczyński**

-From software engineering, towards own company and multiple startups, Dariusz has spent over 15 years very closesly in IT industry and technical product delivery.
+From software engineering, towards own company and multiple startups, Dariusz has spent over 15 years within the IT industry and technical product delivery.

 Understaing human behavior, social psychology and psychiatry was his hobby for many years, until 2019, when he decided to implement a simple gamification for the first time in his office.